qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/ogc_client_support.rst

 **Options**

-The Options field provides a text-field where you can add a layer name for the WMS-layer.
+The Options field provides a text-field where you can add a :guilabel:`Layer name` for the WMS-layer.
 This name will be presented in the legend after loading the layer.

+Below the layer name you find the :guilabel:`Tile size`, which makes it possible to produce rasters with a high resolution for e.g. printing purposes.

+The :guilabel:`Feature limit for GetFeatureInfo` defines what features from the server to query.

-Below the layer name you find the default projection, provided by the mapserver.
+If you select a WMS from the list a field with the default projection, provided by the mapserver, appears.
 If the **[Change...]** button is active, you can click on it and change the default projection of the WMS to another CRS, provided by the WMS server.

 **Layer Order**

 The tab :guilabel:`Layer Order` lists the selected layers available from the current connected WMS server.
 You may notice that some layers are expandable,